anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Through perseverance many people win success out of what seemed destined to be certain failure.
+Quote: The biggest adventure you can ever take is to live the life of your dreams.

-By: Benjamin Disraeli
+By: Oprah Winfrey